Vegan Istanbul ★ 4.4

 Vegan, vegetarian, gluten-free, halal and kosher options across Istanbul. including where to go and what to order.

-Vegan Istanbul on Türkgücü Caddesi, a family-run downstairs lokanta serving plant-based Turkish set menus and the city's tightest vegan three-dish lunch in Cihangir.
+Vegan Istanbul on Türkgücü Caddesi, a family-run downstairs lokanta serving plant-based Turkish set menus and the city's tightest vegan three-dish lunch.

-Vegan Dükkan Lokanta tucked off Sıraselviler in Cihangir, an all-vegan kitchen doing vegan adana kebab, tofu katsu curry and gluten-free spaghetti in a tiny dining room.
+Vegan Dükkan Lokanta tucked off Sıraselviler in Cihangir, an all-vegan kitchen doing vegan adana kebab, tofu katsu curry and gluten-free spaghetti in a tiny.

-Community Kitchen in Balat, a fully vegan kitchen turning out vegan döner, iskender and köfte from a small lokanta room in the historic Ayvansaray streets.
+Community Kitchen in Galata, a fully vegan kitchen turning out vegan döner, iskender and köfte from a small lokanta room on the cobbled lanes below.

 Bi Nevi Deli in Etiler since 2014, a plant-based kitchen pouring fermented nut cheeses, gluten-free options and all-day breakfast across Dilhayat Sokak.